uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - an Uyuni Server does not know which repositories are served via such RMT Servers
   - an Uyuni Server does not know for which repos/products users are entitled for - which pay-as-you-go instances of which products they are running

-Since Uyuni cannot contact the Cloud RMT servers the only option for users is to contact SUSE and get one SCC subscription which allows them to synchronize content from the SCC CDN.
+Since the Uyuni server cannot contact the Cloud RMT servers the only option for users is to contact SUSE and get one SCC subscription which allows them to synchronize content from the SCC CDN.
 The process for this is not straightforward and adds excessive complexity to users and SUSE teams.

-The goal for this RFC is to propose a solution to simplify this process and allow Uyuni to synchronize content directly from RMT Cloud servers in a self-serviceable way.
+The goal for this RFC is to propose a solution to simplify this process and allow Uyuni server to synchronize content directly from RMT Cloud servers in a self-serviceable way.

 # Detailed design
 [design]: #detailed-design

 Our solution will be based on the following steps:
-  - Manage pay-as-you-go ssh connections data on Uyuni
+  - Manage pay-as-you-go ssh connections data on Uyuni server
     - Register pay-as-you-go ssh connections data
     - Update existing ssh connections data
     - Delete pay-as-you-go ssh connections data
   - Develop a new taskomatic task and job schedule to:
     - Retrieve repositories and authentication data from the pay-as-you-go instance
-    - Register repositories and authentication data on Uyuni
+    - Register repositories and authentication data on Uyuni server
   - Teach Uyuni reposync how cloud RMT authentication data to synchronize product repositories

 With this solution the expected user flow would be:
-  - Provide to Uyuni ssh information to connect to the pay-as-you-go instance
+  - Provide to Uyuni server ssh information to connect to the pay-as-you-go instance
-    - uyuni will save this information on the database
+    - uyuni server will save this information on the database
     - start a single job execution to synchronize repositories and cloud RMT authentication data
     - product loaded from the pay-as-you-go instance will be available to import after the task finishes
   - Import product using existing "add products" feature (available at UI, API, and cmd)